+Prioritise climate change

-- Prioritize climate change: Throughout this methodology we have prioritized climate change as the first environmental impact to address.
+Throughout this methodology we have prioritised climate change as the first environmental impact to address.
 Other potential environmental impacts such as water scarcity, resource depletion and others, while important, have not been included into this methodology.
-We have proposed that the CO2e emission number will be the units to measure and express the Global Warming Potential as an indicator of the climate change impact.
-This will be the first step to gather international alignment, before addressing additional environmental impacts over time. - Drive the right behaviours: Emission data, across every sector, remains imperfect.
+We have proposed that the COe emission number will be the units to measure and express the global warming potential as an indicator of the climate change impact.
+This will be the first step to gather international alignment, before addressing additional environmental impact over time.

+Drive the right behaviours

+Emission data, across every sector, remains imperfect.
 This methodology strikes a balance between focusing on the areas that will drive the biggest emission reductions and where reliable data exists, rather than aiming to solve all knowledge gaps.
-As such this recommended methodology has first focused on a printed book.
-It is envisaged that digital reading and digital products would be addressed in a subsequent phase. - Aim for a total emissions number: Different ways to contextualize climate emissions for a book exist, and the authors and reviewers have prioritized the total CO2e figure.
-This number will account for emissions across every major activity in the life cycle of a printed book and can be further contextualized for various parts of the value chain as needed.
-For example, looking at emissions per weight or per reader etc. - Align approaches: This methodology will provide a starting point for an agreed understanding across the international publishing sector.
-International alignment will enable future comparisons and industry benchmarks across every market regardless of size and carbon data maturity. - Inclusive: The methodology has been designed to be flexible to provide an estimate of product level emissions, even where little information is known.
-For those publishers who already have more accurate insights from their suppliers, the methodology allows direct inputs in order generate more accurate numbers.
+As such, this recommended methodology has first focused on a printed book.
+It is envisaged that digital reading and digital products would be addressed in a subsequent phase.

+Aim for a total emissions number

+Different ways to contextualise climate emissions for a book exist, and the authors and reviewers have prioritised the total COe figure.
+This number will account for emissions across every major activity in the lifecycle of a printed book and can be further contextualised for various parts of the value chain as needed.
+For example, looking at emissions per weight or per reader etc.

+Align approaches

+This methodology will provide a starting point for an agreed understanding across the international publishing sector.
+International alignment will enable future comparisons and industry benchmarks across every market regardless of size and carbon data maturity.

+Inclusive

+The methodology has been designed to be flexible to provide an estimate of product level emissions, even where little information is known.
+For those publishers who already have more accurate insights from their suppliers, the methodology allows direct inputs to generate more accurate numbers.